Pre-Test Multi Choice Questions

 none of the above

-She appears tired and is tearful, saying that she was awake all night ahead of this appointment.
+They appear very anxious and at times tearful, reporting that they were awake all night ahead of this appointment.
 You:

-suggest this might be post-natal depression and propose a trial of SSRI treatment at least as a first step
+suggest that their gender concerns might be confused with the manifestations of low mood and anxiety, and propose a trial of SSRI treatment at least as a first step

-refer her to the Gender Identity Clinic (GIC) as part of the consultation
+offer referral to the Gender Identity Clinic (GIC) as part the consultation

 explain that gender incongruence is unlikely this late in adulthood